Exchange customer service scams

 - What if I forgot my password?

-- What should you do if your assets in the wallet are stolen?
+- What should you do if your tokens in the wallet are stolen?

 Upgraded security system